 Gospel radio broadcasts will be helpful, but sustained prayer is needed for the Zaza-Dimli.

-"Those who live in the shelter of the Most High will find rest in the shadow of the Almighty."
+"He who dwells in the shelter of the Most High will abide in the shadow of the Almighty."
 Psalm 91:1

 Pray for many from today’s people group to find rest in their relationship with the Lord.

-Pray the few believers among the Zaza-Diml will grow in sharing and discussing God's Word with their families and communities.
+Pray the few believers among the Zaza-Diml would grow in sharing and discussing God's Word with their families and communities.
 There are few if any followers of Jesus among this people group, but pray for those that will soon be evident.
-Pray that Zaza-Dimli believers will be well grounded in Scripture, and will be zealous to grow in the faith.
+Pray that Zaza-Dimli believers would be well grounded in Scripture, and would be zealous to grow in the faith.
 Pray for these people to live peaceful lives, establishing good relationships with the Turkish government and other ethnic groups.